-Toggle the Sprite Visibility panel by selecting the Visibility tool button along the top right of the editor window:
+Toggle the Sprite Visibility panel by selecting the Visibility tool button along the upper right of the editor window:

 The panel appears on the right-side of the editor window.
 It has two sliders at the top that control the visibility of the bones and Sprite meshes within the editor window.
 Move either slider further to the left to decrease the visibility of the bones or meshes respectively, and to the right to increase their visibility.

-The panel has two main tabs - Bone and Sprite.
-The Bone tab displays the Bone hierarchy of the character Prefab, and the Sprite tab displays the names of the Sprites, their grouping hierarchy, and Category and Label information.
+The Bone tab displays the Bone hierarchy of the character Prefab, and the Sprite tab displays the names of the Sprites and their grouping hierarchy.